spectralwind/spectralwind/README.md

 🧠 learning [react][react], [node.js][node.js]
 📫 how to reach me: [telegram][telegram]
-⚡ fun fact: follow your heart, but just take a coffee with you
+☕️ follow your heart, but just take a coffee with you

 ### skills and experience